ibm-maximo-dev/maximodev-cli/README.md

 The `create dbc-script` command looks in your product's script directory and creates a new script with a number that is the next number in in your script sequence.
 For example, if your last script was named `V7601_22.dbc`, then this command creates `V7601_23.dbc`.
 The new script is an XML script stub where you can later edit it and add your statements.

-### masmanagedev-cli create java-field-validator

-The `create java-field-validator` command creates a simple Java field validation class and corresponding dbc file and updates the product XML file.
-The goal here is to show how to build a field validation class and how to register it.
-You might need to tweak the output scripts to register it to the correct object, field, etc.

 ### masmanagedev-cli create mbo

 The `create mbo` command creates since a simple MBO structure to a `stateful` MBO structure.
 The objective is allow the user to create fast and without any structure issues, to respect the Remote objects and to provide a simple implementation of more complex kind of MBO.
 The `create mbo` command supports the creation of a nonpersistent MBO, a stateful MBO, and also standard MBOs by using DBC files that provide the information that is required to create the associated tables, relationships, any applicable domains, and more related elements that are linked with MBO creation.